 In a highly polarized society, rampant with misinformation, developing empathy for those we do not know well or disagree with can be challenging.
-I take the time to inquire, learn, build relationships, and enlighten others.
+I take the time to inquire, learn, build relationships, and enlighten others as needed.
 I always seek to understand and empathize with my clients, partners, and the communities I serve, to ensure that we develop the right solutions for the right problems.

-I build empathy by exploring, facing, and sharing the truth, even if uncomfortable.
+I build empathy by exploring, facing, and sharing the truth, even if uncomfortable, but helpful.
 I creatively help people see problems they couldn’t see on their own.
-I help them channel the knowledge and occasional resulting discomfort into curiosity, growth, empathy, and solutions; thus, transforming hearts, minds, and actions.
+I help them channel the knowledge and sometimes resulting discomfort into curiosity, growth, empathy, and solutions; thus, transforming hearts, minds, systems, and behaviors.
 As James Baldwin said, “Not everything that is faced can be changed, but nothing can be changed until it is faced.”
 Developing empathy for others and ourselves helps create a sense of belonging!

 “I have been here for 14 years and never seen anything like this.
 It has been quite refreshing for me to be able to wear my cultural clothes to work every day.
 Embracing and sharing my cultural background makes me a step closer to bringing my whole self to work.”
 Said Sarath, an engineer at one of the organizations where I led diversity, inclusion, and equity.

-In a society that focuses on cultural fit with little credence to cultural add, many people leave huge chunks of themselves at the door as they try to fit in at work.
+In environments that emphasize cultural fit (which focuses on what a person is lacking) with little to no consideration for cultural add (which focuses on what a person can bring to the table), many people leave huge chunks of themselves at the door as they try to fit in at work.
 This breeds group think and stifles creativity.

 Creating a culture of belonging across the various forms of diversity is one of my priorities and strengths.
 Being inclusive and ensuring equitable practices drives belonging and enables us harness the power of community.
 I cultivate environments where people feel valued for who they are, and supported as they grow and thrive.
 An environment that brings out their best selves.
 The safety of belonging encourages authenticity!